 The Royal Botanic Gardens, Kew was awarded UNESCO World Heritage Site status in July 2003 due to its work on history and development of garden landscapes and its role in science and plant research.
-Enjoy these photos and see the Kew Gardens Visitor Information.
+Enjoy these photos and find out about visiting Kew Gardens.

 This is the stunning Glasshouse near to the Victoria Gate entrance.
 At one end you can see the world's oldest pot plant, a Cyrad.